 How Header Tags Improve SEO

 A clear header structure helps search engine crawlers understand the hierarchy and main topics of your content.
-This can lead to a 31% increase in organic traffic and improve your chances of appearing in featured snippets - 36% of which come from H2 or H3 tags.
-Using headers as questions can further increase your odds of securing a featured snippet by 2.2 times.
+This improves your chances of ranking for section-level queries and of appearing in featured snippets, which are often pulled from H2 or H3 sections.
+Phrasing some headers as questions further improves those odds.

 “A heading is a really strong signal telling us this part of the page is about this topic.”